DaZolo/IS4880-Project/README.md

 ## Setup (Windows)

 1. **Initialize the database**
-   Run the provided batch script to create the `alumni_db` database and all required tables:

    ```bat
    prep_mysql.bat
    ```
+   (Ensure the command prompt is opened in the folder of the project.)

 2. **Install Python dependencies**

    ```bat